MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 about_Sequence                    HelpFile
 ```

-When using the `help` function to search for `process`, it returned 12 results.
-However, when
+When you searched for `process`, it returned 12 results.
+However, when searching for `processes`, it
-searching for `processes`, it produced 78 results.
-If your search only finds one match, the help
+produced 78 results.
+If your search only finds one match, `Get-Help` displays the help content
-article is displayed instead of listing the results.
+instead of listing the search results.

 ```powershell
 help *hotfix*